syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 SfDataGrid allows you to apply sorting on its data by setting the [SfDataGrid.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AllowSorting.html) property to true.

-You can also set the sorting for SfDataGrid via storyboard like shown in the below image.
+You can also set the sorting for SfDataGrid using story board.

 ![Sorting via story board in SfDataGrid fo Xamarin.iOS](SfDataGrid_images/GettinStarted_AllowSorting_StoryBoard_SfDataGrid.png)